 However, it’s really a good work culture that is an essential component to retaining employees.
 Simply orchestrating ESOP buybacks is not enough, especially since most startups are now choosing to offer ESOPs, and professionals are increasingly aware of the monetary value and potential they represent.

-trica equity presents a unique digital solution to businesses looking to seamlessly automate, and manage their equity and ESOPs.
-With more than 500 startups on board with us, we’re well-equipped to understand different business needs while helping maintain complete transparency within organisations.
+trica equity presents a unique digital solution to businesses looking to automate seamlessly and manage their equity and ESOPs.
+With more than 500 startups on board with us, we’re well-equipped to understand different business needs while helping maintain complete transparency within organizations.
 Book a demo today!